cdktf/cdktf-provider-consul/docs/provider.python.md

 - *Type:* str

+HTTP Basic Authentication credentials to be used when communicating with Consul, in the format of either `user` or `user:pass`.

+This may also be specified using the `CONSUL_HTTP_AUTH` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs#http_auth ConsulProvider#http_auth}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs#http_auth ConsulProvider#http_auth}

 ---